MaymiPR/Raspberry-Pi-Tools/README.md

-# Raspberry-Pi
+# Raspberry-Pi-Tools
-Tools for the Raspberry Pi
+Simple tools for the Raspberry Pi

 **Pi Updater:** It fully updates your Raspberry Pi's software, firmware, and cleans up leftovers, then optionally reboots.
 Run in terminal: